ali5ter/workshop-air-monitor/README.md

 After the sensor support is established, you can use [the test scripts](/client/test/) to see if the attached sensors are working.

 Note that in my hardware implementation, the PIR sensor was connected to GPIO pin 4.
-You can change that in the constructor of the [pir.py](client/env_monitor/pir.py) class code.
-Yes, I should make that part of configuration.
+This is configured in the [.env](client/.env) file.

 ### Runing the client